 Alex Zakrewsky works as a Principal Planner at the Middlesex County, NJ Office of Planning, supervising the Division of Data Management and Technical Services.
 He is also a co-founder of Middlesex Apartments, LLC.
 With his wife Heather Fenyk, Alex co-wrote and co-directed “Lydia’s Story,” a 2014 New Jersey Film Festival Official Selection about the Nazi invasion in Belarus and the post-WWII American immigration experience.
 Alex knows the Lower Raritan Watershed well, having grown up in Milltown, New Jersey, and graduated from Spotswood High School.
 He holds an MS in Urban Planning from Rutgers University; an MA in Sociology from The American University; and a BA in Political Science and Geography from The George Washington University.

 Amy Braunstein, Secretary

-Amy Braunstein is a Rutgers New Brunswick alumna and a current law student at the Rutgers Law School.
-She works as the office manager of Food and Water Watch NJ, and is the founder of Friends of Mile Run Brook.
+Amy Braunstein, Esq. is a Rutgers New Brunswick and Rutgers Law School alumna.
+She is the founder of Friends of Mile Run Brook.
 Friends of Mile Run Brook is an organization dedicated to raising awareness about this small tributary of the Raritan which serves as the boundary between New Brunswick & Franklin.
 The group organizes stream cleanups and conducts stream monitoring with the LRWP.